Sacramento Kindness Campaign

 Mission

-To fill gaps in services and resources, together with partner agencies, related to food, safety, and shelter for our most vulnerable community members, including families in transition, refugees, unhoused neighbors, and those escaping domestic abuse.
+To be there with the kindness people need.
+To work with our partner organizations to fill gaps in services and resources related to food, safety, and shelter for our most vulnerable community members, including families in transition, refugees, our unhoused neighbors, and those escaping domestic abuse.

 Needs

-We envision a safe, nourished, and thriving greater Sacramento working together to foster improved quality of life and a stronger, well connected community.
+We envision a safe, nourished, and thriving greater Sacramento working together to foster improved quality of life and a stronger, more connected community.

 The best way for us to realize these goals is through the generous monetary support of our community and the time and efforts of our team of volunteers.
 We are always seeking volunteers and board members to fill various specific needs within the organization. **Please see the Volunteer Opportunities tab for more information.